shivgahlout/SDCT-AuxNet-theta-DCT-augmented-stain-deconvolutional-CNN-with-auxiliary-classifier/README.md

 ### Training
-1. For training the the dataset structure should have the following structure:
+1. For training the the dataset directory should have the following structure:
 <pre>
 main_data_dir
 |          -----------class1------subject_folders